Pacific School's New Home Study Program - Frequently Asked Questions

 How will the program fit into the larger Pacific School community?

-Pacific School plans to make every effort to make its Home Study students feel welcomed and integrated into the Pacific School community, despite the challenges of social distancing.
-The teacher will encourage Home Study students to develop social connections with each other through optional online classes.
-Parents will also be welcome to share their passions by organizing online classes or activities for interested students.
-Families will receive the Pacific School weekly memo, and be encouraged to participate in fundraising and to attend online meetings of Parents’ Club, Site Council, and the Board of Trustees.
+Pacific School makes every effort to make its Home Study students feel welcomed and integrated into the Pacific School community, despite the challenges of participating in a home-based program.
+The teacher encourages Home Study students to develop social connections with each other through optional online classes.
+Parents are welcome to share their passions by organizing online classes or activities for interested students.
+Families receive the Pacific School weekly memo, and are encouraged to participate in fundraising and to join or attend meetings of Parents’ Club, Site Council, and the Board of Trustees.

 I like the idea of being more involved in my student’s education, but I would prefer they have some in-person class time with peers.

 The Home Study Program is designed for full-time home-based education with no in-person classroom experiences.
-If you want in-person class time, you should consider Pacific School’s Independent Study Program, which is a parent-participation hybrid program offering (when possible) a combination of in-person classroom experiences and home-based education.
+If you want in-person class time, you should consider Pacific School’s Independent Study Program, which is a hybrid program offering a combination of in-person classroom experiences and home-based education.

 California Education Code allows schools to offer independent study programs which can be structured as 100% offsite home-based learning, 100% in-person classroom-based learning, or anywhere in between.